- Race Information

 Passed the legendary Bill Shoemaker and moved into second place on the all-time win list for jockeys when he notched his 8,834th career win aboard Hollow Memories in the seventh race at Golden Gate Fields on Jan.
 22, 2005.

-Has won 43 riding championships at Golden Gate Fields.
-Also won 40 riding titles at now defunct Bay Meadows.
+Has won 46 riding championships at Golden Gate Fields.
+Also won 40 riding titles at Bay Meadows, which closed in 2008.

 Honored with a special Eclipse Award in 1995 for being the first jockey ever to win 400 or more races in a year for four consecutive years.